an90ass/Wallet-App/README.md

    flutter run

 ### How to Use

+1. **Add a Card**
-   1- Add a Card: Navigate to the card management section to add new payment cards.
+   Navigate to the **Card Management** section to easily add new payment cards by filling out the necessary details.
+You can also edit or remove existing cards.

+2. **Make a Payment**
-   2- Make a Payment: Select a saved card and initiate a payment for services or bills.
+   Select one of the saved cards and initiate a payment for services or bills directly from the app, making the payment process quick and secure.

-   3- Track Transactions: View detailed transaction history and income logs in the app.
+3. **Track Transactions**
+   Access the **Transactions** tab to view a detailed history of all your spending and income.
+Each transaction is categorized and can be filtered by date for better financial oversight.

+4. **Receive Notifications**
-   4- Local Notifications: Receive notifications directly on your device for payment success, income received, or reminders for upcoming bills.
+   Stay informed with **Local Notifications** for every payment success, incoming transactions, or reminders for upcoming bills.
+Notifications are sent directly to your device.

-   5- Manage Income: Add income sources and track your overall financial health in the income management section
+5. **Manage Income**
+   Head over to the **Income Management** section to add new income sources, track your earnings, and review reports to maintain your financial health with real-time updates.